AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Role.md

 Internal server error.
 ***

-## `Get Roles for ClientCredential Client`
+## `Get Roles for Client Credential Client`

-Returns a list of Roles for a given ClientCredential Client.
+Returns a list of Roles for a given Client Credential Client.

 ### Request